pettarin/dolfin/README.md

 ![Effort Phase With A Label](imgs/phases_effort_label.png)

-The screen is split into two horizontal bands, the phase being run taking two thirds of the height and the session as a whole the remaining third:
+The screen is split into two horizontal bands:

 - the top band shows the current phase name (and the next one up), with a progress bar, a timer counting down the current phase,